marmelab/Asteroids.js/README.md

 Tiltable Asteroids
 ==================

-Based on the well know game [Asteroids](http://en.wikipedia.org/wiki/Asteroids_%28video_game%29), this project brings another way to pilot your ship with a mobile.
+Based on the well know [Asteroids](http://en.wikipedia.org/wiki/Asteroids_%28video_game%29) game, this project introduces another way to pilot your ship using a mobile phone.

+The original game was reimplemented in JavaScript and SVG with [Raphaël.js](http://raphaeljs.com/), and a custom gaming loop.
+The synchronization between the desktop and the mobile screens also uses JavaScript ([Node.js](http://nodejs.org/) and [Socket.io](http://socket.io/)).
+The mobile webapp uses [Hammer.js](http://eightmedia.github.io/hammer.js/) for gesture and orientation detection.

 Demo
 ----